madgen/madgen.github.io/posts/2018-01-08-Comonadic-Cellular-Christmas-Tree.markdown

 left, right :: Zipper a -> Zipper a left  (Zipper (l:ls) a rs) = Zipper ls l (a:rs) right (Zipper ls a (r:rs)) = Zipper (a:ls) r rs
 ```

 The middle element is the focus point and we have bunch of elements to the left
 and right.
-We'll use zippers with infinite number of elements in this tutorial
+We'll use zippers with infinite number of elements, but there isn't a
-but there isn't a fundamental reason that is the case.
-So you can think a zipper
+fundamental reason that has to be the case elsewhere.
+So you can think of a
-as an infinite tape with a focus and `left` and `right` operations as shifting
+zipper as an infinite tape with a focus and `left` & `right` functions as
-the tape.
+shifting the tape.

 Let's get to the comonad instance for `Zipper`.
 The `extract` function is
 pleasingly dull and extracts the focus of the zipper.
 The `duplicate` function
-is slightly more exciting.
+is slightly more interesting.
 It makes shifted copies of the zipper in a zipper
 where the shifting is determined by the direction and distance from the focus
 point of the resulting zipper[^2].